Special Feature

 It is this deeper, inner releasing of tension that really dissolves the stressed and stern holding pattern on our faces that eventually manifests in downward lines.

-The basic dilution for compresses is 5-10 drops of essential oil in two litres of water.
+How to make an aromatic compress The basic dilution for compresses is 5-10 drops of essential oil in two litres of water.

 A hand towel is soaked in the liquid that has been thoroughly mixed, then wrung out, removing the excess water.